Andrettin/Wyrmsun/readme.txt

 * Maps
 - Reworked the Alps for the Earth scenario map.
-- Added the Tamworth and Aberdeen settlement sites for the Earth scenario map, and updated settlement territories in Britain accordingly.
+- Added the Aberdeen, Linkoping and Tamworth settlement sites for the Earth scenario map, and updated the predefined settlement territories accordingly.
 - Updated the Caverns of Chaincolt Gates and Shorbear Hills submaps for the Nidavellir scenario map.

 * Pathfinding